12530/rshydro/People.md

   float: left;
   width: 50%;
   padding: 10px;
-  height: 300px; /* Should be removed.
+  /*height: 300px;  Should be removed.
 Only for demonstration */ }

 /* Clear floats after the columns */